swoole/yasd/README.md

 b absolute-file-path lineno
 ```

-This will also save the breakpoint information in the cache file -- `.breakpoints_file.bp`
+This will also save the breakpoint information in the cache file -- `.breakpoints_file.log`

 ### run